-We have been actively engaging and building relationships with the Traditional Owners of our ports over several decades.
+We have been actively engaging and building relationships with the Traditional Owners of the land and sea at our ports over several decades.

 NQBP supports Aboriginal and Torres Strait Islander businesses through economic participation strategies.